mikechikwanda/mikechikwanda/README.md

 ## About
 [![](https://visitcount.itsvg.in/api?id=mikechikwanda&icon=0&color=3)](https://visitcount.itsvg.in) <br/>
 #### Hi, I'm Mike - Web Developer👋🏾 <br/>
-My goal is to have fun making the web and sharing my work with everyone.<br/>
+My goal is to have fun making cool stuff for the web and sharing my work with everyone.<br/>
 Welcome aboard!

 ## Tech Stack